mikedamay/snippets/conversations.md

 I will discuss this with fellow mentors.
 If your focus is games programming then there is little point in going to far down the road of LINQ and other practices (which I would normally encourage) where caching and general mutability are shunned.

 I would be interested in any insights you have on this.

+## LINQ solutions (ref: Pangram)

+In general, a LINQ approach is safer to maintain, assuming the coder is familiar with LINQ and can come to terms with often convoluted or elliptical constructions.
+Because there is no mutable state involved there is less for the maintainer to keep track of and therefore less to forget.
+It seems to have the property of functional languages like Haskell of Elm in that if it compiles there is a better than even chance it will behave correctly.

+In the absence of any non-functional requirements and without any coding standards I would favour a LINQ approach.
+However, I find the top starred community solution which combines `IEnumerable.All` with `string.Contains` the most expressive LINQ.

+## Efficiency vs. Clarity (ref: Pangram)

+> Should I put efficiency over clarity?

+The answer to almost all interesting software engineering problems is "it depends".
+There are always trade-offs.
+Is performance is important.

+So how does one judge?

+1) Is there an accepted efficient way of implementing some algorithm, e.g. you should always use `StringBuilder` rather than string concatenation (unless you have some very obscure requirement) irrespective of the importance of performance.
+2) You should favour clarity until performance looks as if it will be an issue.
+In the future your code may be read many, many times whereas platforms it runs on are more likely to get faster than slower.
+3) When coding an application (rather than a general-purpose library) you can request/make up non-functional requirements indicating necessary performance.
+By monitoring performance during development you can decide as you do along what is the appropriate trade-off.
+4) Probably the most difficult circumstances in which to make a decision are when developing a general-purpose library where you don't know how it will be used.
+Perhaps you can look at the speed of similar or comparable libraries and make sure is in the same ball park.